Back to Main Menu

 R. sp.
 Woo 11 © Ben Woo

-This pretty olive green Russula with cream spores has a shiny cap, unfortunately, so it can be mistaken for unrelated green Russulas, like the darker yellow-orange spored R. graminea (see the Crown clades) and others.
+This pretty olive green Russula has cream spores (most of the rest of the species on this page have cream spores).
+It has a shiny cap, unfortunately, so it can be mistaken for unrelated green Russulas, like the darker yellow-orange spored R. graminea (see the Crown clades) and others.
 It’s the, shall we say, least uncommon mushroom in this entire section.
-Our mushroom is very close to the European species with only 2-3 different nucleotides.
-For now, let’s not give it its own name.
 Our collections, like those in Europe, are found near various trees including Doug fir, hemlock, pine and alder (both conifers and hardwoods).

 R. ‘aeruginea’ © Ben Woo